 This simple document was such a game changer and major eye opener.
 It’s easy to say that I’ve been in front of my screen for 35 hours this week, but it’s a different ballgame when I have to document what exactly was achieved during my 35 hours.
 The ultimate question is “What value did I create for the business in exchange for the $1,000 I was paid this week?”.

 Many people reading this will say that this is unfair or invasive.
 But is it?
 You’re not asked how much time you worked, when you worked it, or where.
 With status reports, we bypass all the unimportant details and skip right to the meat: Results."

 Q: What traits do you look for in candidates for a remote job?
 What questions do you ask?
 What is your hiring process for remote workers?

-"In my experience in hiring probably 30 different people, I would say that for me, the most important trait is introversion.
+"In my experience in hiring probably 40-50 different WFH individuals, I would say that for me, the most important trait is introversion.
 It may not sit well for readers of this post but I have found a strong correlation between successful remote workers and introversion.
 (Usually) introverts innately prefer to work alone, have strong focusing skills, and thrive on limited distractions.
 The flip side is that introverts can sometimes get annoyed when you call a meeting!

 The questions I ask were formulated after reading “Quiet”. "

 Q: If you could go back in time, would you still choose to run ConnectsUs as a virtual workforce?